-We found that in PD, the adjusted rCBF is increased in the basal ganglia, thalamus, brainstem, and cerebellum.
-Among these regions, an increased adjusted rCBF in the bilateral putamen, globus pallidum, thalamus, and pons is to be expected according to the basal ganglia circuit model [2, 3].
-It is also consistent with findings from previous studies using SPECT and FDG-PET [9, 23].
-Our findings of increased ICA-adjusted CBF in the globus pallidum and thalamus are also in agreement with the facts that surgical ablation or deep brain stimulation to these regions improves clinical symptoms in PD [24, 25].
+clinical symptoms in PD [24, 25].
 This may imply that neuronal hyperactivity in these regions, reflected as hypermetabolism in this study, is responsible for parkinsonian symptoms.
 Increased ICA-adjusted rCBF in the putamen may result from more complex feedback mechanisms primarily induced by striatal dopamine deficiency [26].
 Results from previous SPECT and FDG-PET studies regarding cerebellar blood flow have been contradictory.
-The increased cerebellar rCBF found in our study agrees with some previous reports [9] including that of Hilker et al. [27], who found a relatively increased left rostral cerebellar rCMR in advanced PD patients prior to surgery.
-In another FDG and F-dopa PET study, Ghaemi et al. [28] also found cerebellar metabolic hyperactivity in PD, which is more closely related to akinesia and rigidity rather than to tremor.
-However, our results did not show any correlation between motor UPDRS scores and cerebellum hyperperfusion.
+The increased cerebellar rCBF found in our study agrees with some previous reports [9], including that of Hilker et al. [27], who found a relatively increased left rostral cerebellar rCMR in advanced PD patients prior to surgery.
+In another FDG and fluoro-L-dopa PET study, Ghaemi et al. [28] also found cerebellar metabolic hyperactivity in PD, which is more closely related to akinesia and rigidity than to tremor.
+However, our results did not show any correlation between motor UPDRS scores and cerebellar hyperperfusion.
 We did not further divide the motor UPDRS scores into akinesia, rigidity, and tremor subcategories to correlate each symptom with metabolic changes.
-We think the motor UPDRS scores, by its nature only semi-quantitative, may not be a reliable clinical indicator if further divided.
+We think the motor UPDRS scores, which are by nature only semiquantitative, may not be a reliable clinical indicator if further divided.

-Our patients also showed a relatively hyperperfusion in the middle and inferior temporal and fusiform gyri.
-It may be related to the anti-parkinsonian treatment these patients were receiving, since medication and deep brain stimulation can both activateregions including the temporal gyri [29].
+Our patients also showed a relative hyperperfusion in the middle and inferior temporal and fusiform gyri.
+This may be related to the antiparkinsonian treatment these patients were receiving, since medication and deep brain stimulation can both activate regions, including the temporal gyri [29].
 Nonpsychotic visual hallucinations in PD may also be associated with hyperperfusion in the right temporal gyrus and hypoperfusion in the fusiform gyrus, as reported by Oishi et al. [30].